Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Experiments and Discussions

 \subsection{Runtime and Memory Consumption}

-The results in Table~\ref{time_fs_gpt2} empirically support the theoretical time complexity analysis.
-As expected, Flat-LoRA incurs approximately double the runtime compared to LoRA (2.1× on both GPT-2 Medium and Large), which aligns with its theoretical complexity of $O(2T)$ due to performing two forward and backward passes for sharpness optimization.
-In contrast, EFlat-LoRA achieves near-LoRA efficiency, requiring only 1.1× and 1.2× runtime on GPT-2 Medium and Large, respectively.
-This confirms the theoretical claim that EFlat-LoRA maintains a time complexity close to $O(T)$, while still benefiting from sharpness-aware optimization.
-In addition, EFlat-LoRA maintains a memory usage almost identical to that of LoRA, with only negligible increases (less than 0.4 GB across both model scales).
-These results demonstrates that EFlat-LoRA achieves near-LoRA efficiency in both memory and runtime.
+The results in Table~\ref{time_fs_gpt2} confirm the theoretical time complexity analysis.
+As expected, FMLoRA has approximately double the runtime of LoRA (2.1× on both GPT-2 Medium and Large), consistent with its theoretical complexity of $O(2T)$ due to two forward and backward passes for sharpness optimization.
+In contrast, EFMLoRA operates with near-LoRA efficiency, requiring only 1.1× and 1.2× more time on GPT-2 Medium and Large, respectively.
+This supports the theoretical claim that EFMLoRA maintains a time complexity close to $O(T)$ while benefiting from sharpness-aware optimization.
+In addition, EFMLoRA maintains a memory usage almost identical to that of LoRA, with only negligible increases (less than 0.4 GB across both model scales).
+These results demonstrate that EFMLoRA achieves near-LoRA efficiency in both memory and runtime.